 Before we started the company the things that annoyed us about existing software tools were always limited ways to inspect the data that is collected, infrequent (or non-existing!) software updates and bug fixes, slow customer support and an inability to influence the design of the tools.

-So that’s why we’re different, we don’t just collect data, we provide you with many ways to slice and dice that data.
+So that’s why we’re different, we don’t just collect data, we provide you with many ways to slice and dice that data, to get a different perspective on the data you have collected.
 We’re always looking for ways to improve our tools, whether it’s better UX or a new data analysis tool, improved QA or better documentation.

 We provide software updates frequently, sometimes multiple times a week, other times a bit less frequently – whatever it takes to ensure you have the latest software improvements and bug fixes.
 Automated or manual, your choice.